Croatia

 Regulated under the EU Directive 2014/55/EU, mandating e-invoicing for public procurement.
 National frameworks promote efficiency, transparency, and compliance in public and private sectors.

-July 1, 2019 Mandatory for Public Sector Suppliers E-invoicing became mandatory for suppliers to public entities in Croatia, requiring invoices to comply with the EU standard EN 16931
+• July 1, 2019: E-invoicing became mandatory for suppliers to public entities in Croatia.
+All invoices must comply with the EU standard EN 16931 and be submitted via the government platform (Servis eRačun za državu).

 E-invoicing in Croatia is required for: